sleepingkingstudios/incunabulum/collections/_adventures/wellspring/05-dream-lanterns.md

 name: The Dream Lanterns
 slug: dream-lanterns
 summary: |
-  The Silverstone Players investigate a new product that uses forbidden dream magic.
+  The Silverstone Players investigate a new product that uses forbidden dream magic, culminating in a daring raid on a hidden underground workshop, battling brainwashed Syndicate legbreakers and a sinister mind flayer.
 characters:
   - name: Brother Lucian
     slug: brother-lucian